SuperOfficeDocs/superoffice-docs/docs/online/test-environment/index.md

 ---
-title: Introduction
+title: Test environment (production sandbox)
 uid: test_envir
 description: SuperOffice test environment
 author: {github-id}
-keywords:
-so.topic: concept
-so.envir: cloud
-so.client: online
+keywords: test environment, sandbox, production sandbox environment so.topic: concept so.envir: cloud so.client: online
 ---

-# Test environment
+# Test environment (production sandbox)

 Customers and partners can buy their own test tenant in production based on a copy of their production data.

+This **sandbox** provides you with a copy of your company’s database, including configuration and data, which you can then test, explore new configurations, new apps, and integrations as well as use for training purposes without the risk of disturbing your current use of SuperOffice CRM.
+It gives you the testing ground to ensure that your plans for your CRM strategy can be optimized before you onboard your users.

 The test [tenant][1] may be replaced with a [newer copy][2] of their production database after the initial setup.
+Regular updates of your data are included in the subscription.

 To buy your own test environment, please contact your local sales representative.
 The initial setup is handled by SuperOffice AS/Online Operation.

 > [!TIP]
 > You don't need the same amount of [user plans][3] in the test environment.
 We assume most will have just a few test users or developers with access to the test tenant.
+It is entirely up to you how many and the type of plans you add.

 The test environment is a **dead end**.
 We will not make it possible to migrate data back into the production environment from this test environment.